dcaldwellphd/polaRized/README.md

 Another application for associational measures is the correlation between attitudes on pairs of political issues, which is commonly used to capture ideological polarization (e.g., Baldassarri and Gelman 2008;
-D. T. Caldwell 2022; Munzert and Bauer 2013).
+Caldwell 2022; Munzert and Bauer 2013).
 The `polaRized` package includes a helper function to get data like `toydata` into the format required by the `polarize_assoc` function.

 ``` r
 paired_toydata <- spread_pairs(